reginehartwig/reginehartwig.github.io/README.md

 This is where you should spend most of your time.
 Every publication is a subdirectory of `_publications` containing at least an `index.md` file.
 However, if you want to also have a proper publication page, you should also add a `content.hmtl` file and an assets folder.
 The layout of the header for the publications is defined in `_layouts/publications.html`.

-`index.md` contains all the meta information about publications that is used in `_layouts/publications.html` to generate the header and provide the information for the publication overview.
+`index.md` contains all the meta information about publications that is used in `_layouts/publications.html` to generate the project page. `_layouts/publications.html` itself uses smaller snippets from `_include` to generate a header, citation, and acknowledgements.
 We show an example file to introduce the different options

 ```
 layout: publications # defines the layout used for this publication.
 Leave it as publications or create your own layout under _layouts